FREE PPC TIPS & TRICKS

 Long-tail keywords have a small search volume but they offer a higher conversion rate and lower costs as compared to common keywords.
 For example, “Italian restaurant in Zurich” or “Quick lunch in Kreis 4 Zürich” are long-tail keywords.
 However, keep in mind that focusing only on the long-tail keywords may decrease your search volume.

 As restaurants are local businesses, they highly depend on the guests who are located in proximity or looking for a certain location.
 So, it’s worth limiting the location targeting by the city or area of your business.
 Besides, we recommend using location-based keywords adding to generic terms the name of your city, region, or part of town.

 Such keywords are usually cheaper and are more commonly used by guests, so they are more likely to bring more paying customers.

 2. Write attractive texts

 Ideally, your ad text should include the keyword to make sure that the ad is relevant to the customer’s search.
 Highlight your advantages to persuade the user to click on your ad and book your business.
 You can mention the proximity to the main train station, free parking, or children-friendly facilities.
 It’s also important to use a relevant landing page as a final URL.
 Make sure the user lands on the page that relates to his/her search and contains a certain call-to-action such as “Download a menu” or “Book a table”.
 Below you can see how a common PPC ad is structured:

-- Location: connecting your Ads account with your Google My Business Listing will allow you to sync the locations and use them in your ad.
+- Location: connecting your Ads account with your Google Business Profile will allow you to sync the locations and use them in your ad.
 This will also make your eligible to show local search ads.

 - Sitelink: additional links you’d like to direct your guests to, for example, “Gift voucher” or “Menu”.
 Write a description to your sitelinks to make it more visible on the SERP.

 - Callout: this is a non-clickable extension that can be used to draw attention to your unique selling proposition and important benefits.
 For example, “Daily open”.